Grace Cathedral, San Francisco

 Grace Cathedral is an American cathedral of the Episcopal Church in San Francisco, California.
 On top of Nob Hill, Grace is the cathedral church of the Episcopal Diocese of California, led by Bishop Austin Keith Rios since 2024, while the cathedral's local parish has been led by Dean Malcolm Clemens Young since 2015.

+The cathedral reported 2,302 members in 2015 and 1,638 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $2,154,751 with average Sunday attendance (ASA) of 446.

 The parish, founded in 1849, lost its previous church building in the 1906 San Francisco earthquake.
 The parish opened a temporary facility in 1907, raised enough funds to start construction of the present cathedral in 1927, started using it in 1934, and completed final construction in 1964.
 The cathedral is known for its murals by Jan Henryk De Rosen, a replica of Ghiberti's Gates of Paradise, two labyrinths, varied stained glass windows, Keith Haring AIDS chapel altarpiece, Our Lady of the Flowers by David LaChapelle, and medieval and contemporary furnishings, as well as its forty-four bell carillon, three organs, and choirs.